No Fees Unless We Win 206-919-3215

 A traumatic brain injury (TBI) is classified as any brain dysfunction that occurs as the result of outside force.
-Common causes of TBIs are car crashes, falls, and playing recreational sports.
+Common causes of TBIs are truck accidents, medical malpractice, falls, and playing recreational sports.
 TBIs disrupt the normal functioning of the brain, and they range in severity.
 Mild TBIs can result in a brief change in mental status, while severe TBIs can result in unconsciousness or amnesia.

 - A persistent headache

 Symptoms of TBI might not appear immediately; they can appear over time.
 In fact, it’s common to experience a delay between the injury itself and the symptoms, which is why they’re sometimes missed at emergency departments.

 What to do if You Suspect a TBI

 If you suspect you or someone you love has been a victim of TBI, seek immediate medical attention.
 Left untreated, TBIs can worsen and lead to permanent injury.
 Next, if you believe someone was legally liable for your injury, contact a personal injury lawyer in Seattle with experience in brain injury litigation.
 Our law firm will work tirelessly to hold the responsible party accountable.
 Even if you’re in the middle of negotiations with an insurance company, having a knowledgeable brain injury lawyer by your side who has your best interests in mind during meetings may lead to better compensation.